MVPat: Chiefs QB Patrick Mahomes joins elite company with 2nd MVP

-The honor was announced Thursday night during the “NFL Honors” awards ceremony.
+The honor was announced Thursday night during the “NFL Honors” awards ceremony, which aired on KSHB 41 News.

 Mahomes, 27, is one of 10 players in NFL history to win multiple MVP awards, becoming the third-youngest two-time MVP in NFL history.